Have a question not listed here? Please send it our way: email@example.com.

 Q: Can you please share more information about the after-school (on-campus) classes and camps?
 A: Duveneck is happy to once again host after-school classes this year!
 These classes are offered by third-party providers on campus.
 Students can walk directly to them by themselves after school, and parents may enter campus through the main office entrance to pick their children up after the class.
-See the full list and schedule, which includes links to vendor websites to sign up, by clicking here!
+Please stay tuned to ParentSquare for more information.

 Q: Can we get a list of parents’ names from a specific classroom?
 A: Yes, Parentsquare.com has a directory for parents who are sharing information with the school and other parents.